BaKeMoNo0/Steering-Library/README.md

    - **'è' or '7'** for **OneWay** behavior.
    - **'_' or '8'** for **TwoWay** behavior.

-# Second part of the project
+# Second Part of the Project

 ## Pathfinding
 The objective of this lab project is to program both a simple planning and a path finding algorithms and make them work together.